What is Aikido (and the concept)…

 Just as his father had given the message that Aikido is for everyone, Kisshomaru Sensei sought to widen the teaching and understanding of Aikido internationally.

-A quiet and disciplined man who retained a firm vision of the development of aikido.
+A quiet and disciplined man who retained a firm vision of the development of Aikido.

 Following the death of Kisshomaru Sensei the title of Aikido Doshu passed to his son